CAMeL-Lab/camel_morph/README.md

 ## Folder Hierarchy

-Below, you will find a table describing the function of each directory contained in the repository.
+The following table describes the function of each directory contained in the repository.

 | Directory | Description |
 | ----------- | ----------- |
 | `./camel_morph` | Directory (in package format) containing all the necessary files to build, debug, test, and evaluate the Camel Morph DB Maker. |
-| `./configs` | Contains configuration files which make running the scripts in the above directory easier.
+| `./camel_morph/configs` | Contains configuration files which make running the scripts in the above directory easier.
 | `./data` | Contains, for each different configuration, the set of morphological specification files necessary to run the different scripts.
+This directory is mandatorily (as per the data reader code) organized into project directories as described in [Configuration File Structure](#configuration-file-structure) section.
 | `./databases` | Contains the output DB files resulting from the DB Making process.
-|`./debugging_output` | Contains all DB debugging files which are usually uploaded (automatically) to and analyzed in Google Sheets.
-| `./eval_files` | Contains files necessary to carry out evalutation of generated DBs and analyzable evaluation output files (generally analyzed on Google Sheets).
 | `./misc_files` | Contains miscellaneous files used by scripts inside `./camel_morph`.
-| `./sandbox` | Contains various standalone files that are not used in `./camel_morph`.
-| `./sigmorphon2022_release` | Standalone environment allowing users to run the DB Maker and Camel Tools engines without installing Camel Tools, in the same version used for the SIGMORPHON 2022 paper.
+| `./sigmorphon2022_release` | Standalone environment[^2] allowing users to run the DB Maker and Camel Tools engines without installing Camel Tools, in the same version used for the SIGMORPHON 2022 paper.
 Also contains the data that was used to get the results described in the paper[^1].

 ## Instructions

-To generate databases, paradigm-specific inflection (conjugation/declension) tables, or evaluation tables, follow the below instructions.
-Note that the adjoining `Makefile` can be used to reproduce the experiments which were ran in-house by providing the (pipelines of) instructions that were used to carry them out.
-But first, it is important to understand the structure of the configuration file.
-Also, a default configuration file is included in the `./configs` directory for direct usage.
+To compile databases, paradigm-specific inflection (conjugation/declension) tables, or evaluation tables, follow the below instructions.
+A default configuration file is included in the `./camel_morph/configs` directory for direct usage.

 ### Installation

-To start working with the Camel Morph environment:
+To start working with the Camel Morph environment and compiling Mordern Standard Arabic (MSA) databases:

 1. Clone (download) this repository and unzip in a directory of your choice.
 2. Make sure that you are running **Python 3.8** or **Python 3.9** (this release was tested on these two versions, but it is likely that it will work on other versions).
 3. Run the following command to install all needed libraries: `pip install -r requirements.txt`.
 4. Run all commands/scripts from the outer `camel_morph` directory.

-**For development purposes only:**
+#### For development purposes only

+To debug and evaluate databases (MSA or Dialectal Arabic), and for other utilities:

 1. Clone (download) a [fork](https://github.com/christios/camel_tools) of the Camel Tools repository.
 The Camel Morph databases will currently only function using the latter instance of Camel Tools.
 The changes in this fork will eventually be integrated to the main Camel Tools library.
 Unzip in a directory of your choice.
 2. Set the `CAMEL_TOOLS_PATH` value to the path of the Camel Tools fork repository in the configuration file that you will be using (default configuration file `./camel_morph/configs/config_default.json` provided; see [Configuration File Structure](#configuration-file-structure) section).